jalyn/jalyn.co/content/posts/streaks.md

 The dopamine hitting as I see the numbers go higher, the satisfaction of knowing I kept a small promise to myself.

-Then there are the *actual* benefits of these streaks, which are the habits that are now ingrained in my life, like (/non-negotiables)[the mental clarity with mediation, the documentation of my days and life while journaling, the cultivating of a more resilient and happier mindset with a gratitude practice, and then some].
+Then there are the *actual* benefits of these streaks, which are the habits that are now ingrained in my life, [like the mental clarity with mediation, the documentation of my days and life while journaling, the cultivating of a more resilient and happier mindset with a gratitude practice, and then some](/non-negotiables).

 ***